Dylan Keefe: Today

 Although Keefe is still a part of the rock trio today, for a limited time he was the Technical Director for the weekly public radio program On the Media, based in New York City, and the Technical Director on another NYC-based public radio program The Takeaway.
-He now serves as the Technical Director for Radiolab.
+He now serves as the Director of Sound Design for Radiolab.
 He is currently busy touring the continent, rocking crowds with the band that gained him his stardom, as well as drawing and painting.

 Equipment

 Dylan uses a Fender bass guitar.